Oxfam's New App Lets You See Exactly Where Your Donations Are Going

 Launching today, My Oxfam delivers updates on how the charity’s staff are combatting emergencies around the world, as they develop.

 Supporters are also promised an unprecedented level of control over their donations, with the ability to “dial-up or dial-down” monthly contributions.
-It even sends notifications when an Oxfam shop has sold a donation.
+It even sends notifications when an Oxfam shop has sold a donated item.

 “Charities are striving to meet the public’s demand for a closer, more modern and responsive relationship with the charities they support,” said Paul Vangas, Oxfam’s head of public fundraising.
 “Oxfam’s personalised app is another step towards that.”